Steve Jobs: Apple (1976–1985)

 As Jobs became more successful with his new company, his relationship with Brennan grew more complex.
 In 1977, the success of Apple was now a part of their relationship, and Brennan, Daniel Kottke, and Jobs moved into a house near the Apple office in Cupertino.
 Brennan eventually took a position in the shipping department at Apple.
 Brennan's relationship with Jobs deteriorated as his position with Apple grew, and she began to consider ending the relationship.
 In October 1977, Brennan was approached by Rod Holt, who asked her to take "a paid apprenticeship designing blueprints for the Apples".
 Both Holt and Jobs believed that it would be a good position for her, given her artistic abilities.
-Holt was particularly eager that she take the position, and puzzled by her ambivalence toward it.
+Holt was particularly eager that she take the position and puzzled by her ambivalence toward it.
 Brennan's decision, however, was overshadowed by the fact that she realized she was pregnant, and that Jobs was the father.
-It took her a few days to tell Jobs, whose face, according to Brennan, “turned ugly” at the news.
+It took her a few days to tell Jobs, whose face, according to Brennan, "turned ugly" at the news.
 At the same time, according to Brennan, at the beginning of her third trimester, Jobs said to her: "I never wanted to ask that you get an abortion.
 I just didn't want to do that."
 He also refused to discuss the pregnancy with her.

 Brennan turned down the internship and decided to leave Apple.
-She stated that Jobs told her "If you give up this baby for adoption, you will be sorry" and "I am never going to help you."
-According to Brennan, Jobs "started to seed people with the notion that I slept around, and he was infertile, which meant that this could not be his child."
 A few weeks before she was due to give birth, Brennan was invited to deliver her baby at the All One Farm.
 She accepted the offer.
 When Jobs was 23 (the same age as his biological parents when they had him) Brennan gave birth to her baby, Lisa Brennan, on May 17, 1978.
 Jobs went there for the birth after he was contacted by Robert Friedland, their mutual friend and the farm owner.
 While distant, Jobs worked with her on a name for the baby, which they discussed while sitting in the fields on a blanket.
-Brennan suggested the name "Lisa" which Jobs also liked and notes that Jobs was very attached to the name “Lisa” while he "was also publicly denying paternity".
-She would discover later that during this time, Jobs was preparing to unveil a new kind of computer that he wanted to give a female name (his first choice was “Claire” after St. Clare).
+Brennan suggested the name "Lisa" which Jobs also liked and notes that Jobs was very attached to the name "Lisa" while he "was also publicly denying paternity".
+She would discover later that during this time, Jobs was preparing to unveil a new kind of computer that he wanted to give a female name (his first choice was "Claire" after St. Clare).
 She stated that she never gave him permission to use the baby's name for a computer and he hid the plans from her.
 Jobs worked with his team to come up with the phrase, "Local Integrated Software Architecture" as an alternative explanation for the Apple Lisa.
 Decades later, however, Jobs admitted to his biographer Walter Isaacson that "obviously, it was named for my daughter".